espocrm/documentation/docs/user-guide/stream.md

 Stream in EspoCRM is a feed where you can see updates and new additions for records you follow.
 You are also can post messages to the own stream and to stream of another users.

-By default the following entities have the stream: Accounts, Contacts, Leads, Opportunities, Cases, Tasks.
-Administrators can enable or disable stream for a certain entity in [Entity Manager](../administration/entity-manager.md).
+By default the following entity types have the stream: Accounts, Contacts, Leads, Opportunities, Cases, Tasks.
+Administrators can **enable** or **disable** stream for a certain entity type in [Entity Manager](../administration/entity-manager.md).

-There are two kinds of stream in EspoCRM: record stream and user stream.
+There are two types of stream in EspoCRM: record stream and user stream.

 ## Record Stream

-Record Stream is shown in a Stream panel of a certain record on the detail view.
+The *Stream* panel is available on the record detail view at the bottom.
 Posts, updates and new additions related to the current record are displayed here.

+It's possible to **move the stream panel down** so that it will appear under other panels.
+Administrator can do it at Administration > Layout Manager > select entity type > Bottom panels (since v5.9.0).

 ## User Stream

-Users can see their stream in Stream dashlet as well as under Stream tab.
+Users can see their stream in the Stream dashlet as well as under Stream tab.
 Users also can see stream of another users in the user's detail view, if they have access that is controlled by *User Permission* field in Roles.

 In the user stream you can see posts and updates of records that the user follows.
 You can also see posts addressed to the user.